 Sister Maura of the Holy Spirit, O.P.

-Sister Mary Bernadette of the Precious Blood, O.P.
+Sister Mary of the Rosary, O.P.

 Sister Maria Carmela of the Heart of Jesus, O.P.

-Sister Mary Francis of the Holy Cross
+Sister Mary Francis of the Holy Cross, O.P.

 nuns from our past